 Who should not take S-recipes?

-Pregnant and breast-feeding women should not take S-recipes, to avoid its effects being passed on to the babies.
-People suffering from blood pressure problems or on other kinds of weight-loss medications should consult with medical professional before using the product.
+Pregnant and breastfeeding women should not take S-recipes, to avoid its effects being passed on to the babies.
+People suffering from blood pressure problems or on other kinds of weight-loss medications should consult with a medical professional before using the product.